Getting health insurance for your dog is a big step towards peace of mind!

 Generally a company will put together a policy for you that fits the level of care that you want as well as your budget.

-You should aim to get a plan that at least covers urgent veterinary visits, diagnostic tests, surgery and hospitalization as they're the expensive procedures.
+When choosing a plan, think about the most common scenarios where you think you would need cover.
+In my experience that includes urgent veterinary visits, diagnostic tests, surgery and hospitalization as they’re the expensive procedures.